Skip to main content

 Current Status: Sustain

-The CNCC indicates that it aids the ANC and Accountancy Europe in developing responses to the public consultations issued by the IASB and/or the European Financial Advisory Group (EFRAG) on IFRS and related matters.
+CNCC also supports ANC and Accountancy Europe in the development of responses to public consultations issued by the International Accounting Standards Board and the European Financial Reporting Advisory Group on IFRS and related matters.

 Current Status: Sustain